High-performance computing facility with Los Alamos National Laboratory

 What is “high-performance computing” and how is it used?

 High-performance computing involves solving complex problems by running sophisticated algorithms across thousands of processors (smaller computers) working together in parallel.
 High-performance computing, for example, allows researchers to rapidly test millions of potential drug compounds and identify promising candidates for treating diseases far more quickly than traditional laboratory methods.
-Other applications include the discovery and design of new materials, calculations on climate preparedness and sustainability.
-Industries such as mobility, national security, aerospace, life sciences and finance can benefit from advanced modeling and simulation capabilities.

 How will this benefit the broader Michigan community?

-The project will provide several benefits:
+The project will provide several public benefits:

 • Opportunities for students and early career professionals to stay in Michigan.